FlyingFrogger317/frontend/README.md

      - Collapse exists but cannot be chosen (I'm not that evil)
      - Murderous exists but cannot be chosen (I'm not that evil)
 - Pacifist:
-  - Alternate ending, unlock by surviving everyone, never firing a weapon,
+  - Alternate ending, unlock by surviving everyone, never firing a weapon,<br>

 Storyline:
 - You start out preparing for combat against a pirate fleet (Steel class) with a Neutronium class fleet (Combat tutorial, takes about 1m)
 - You defeat them, than recieve a message that you need to travel to an adjacent star system (UI and Fleet Control tutorial, 3m)